Email Infrastructure Built for DevOps Pipelines

 Send or gate based on severity

-For routine deploy summaries, the agent calls send_email directly under monitored mode and the message goes out immediately.
-For high-severity incidents, you configure gated_send so a human approves before delivery to stakeholders outside your org.
+For routine deploy summaries, the agent posts to a monitored mailbox (POST /v1/mailboxes/{mailbox_id}/send) and the message goes out immediately.
+For high-severity incidents, route through a gated_send mailbox so a human approves before delivery to stakeholders outside your org.
+Oversight mode is a property of the mailbox, not a per-send field.

 4